 Duluth is a larger medium-sized city located in the state of Minnesota.
 With a population of 86,293 people and 36 constituent neighborhoods, Duluth is the fourth largest community in Minnesota.
 Much of the housing stock in Duluth was built prior to World War II, making it one of the older and more historic cities in the country.

 Duluth is a decidedly white-collar city, with fully 85.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Duluth is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Duluth who work in office and administrative support (13.47%), sales jobs (10.25%), and food service (9.75%).

-The education level of Duluth citizens is very high relative to the national average among all cities (21.84%): 35.39% of adults in Duluth have a bachelor's degree or even advanced degree.
+The citizens of Duluth are very well educated compared to the average community in the nation: 35.39% of adults in Duluth have a bachelor's degree or even advanced degree.

 The per capita income in Duluth in 2010 was $27,323, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $109,292 for a family of four.
 However, Duluth contains both very wealthy and poor people as well.